2E0PGS/blog/_drafts/iss.md

 Good enough for ISS good enough for me.

 TM-D710

 TM-D100

 It's important you set path via `ariss` and not `WIDE1-1` or `WIDE2-1` as WIDE is for terrestrial APRS.

-I had a sudden idea pop into my head on how to do a TX with my IC-7100
+I had a sudden idea pop into my head on how to do a TX with my IC-7100.

-This hack job got my packet on the map.
+My hack job script below got my packet on the map using a IC-7100 running 25 w into a collinear.
+Back to earth via DL8NDR iGate.

 ```
 $ cat aprs-tx.sh